Last updated on March 9th, 2022

 Apart from its undeniable grandeur, the Fontana di Trevi is best known for the touristy tradition of coin tossing, made famous by the 1954 film Three Coins in the Fountain.
 It is said that tossing one coin using your right hand over your left shoulder ensures your return to the Eternal City, two coins a romantic adventure with a Roman and three coins ensure progress from simply an affair with a local to an actual marriage…

-Pro tip: be careful with your personal belongings as the tight space is a perfect ground for pickpockets.
+Be careful with your personal belongings as the tight space is a perfect ground for pickpockets.

 Take Via dei Condotti to get from Via del Corso to the Spanish Steps.
 This short street is packed with high-end brands such as Louis Vitton and Tiffany and Co.
 You might not strike a bargain here but it’s a fitting way to approach another one of Rome’s most famous landmarks.